 Understanding Fill Objects:

 The edge of a fill object is composed of lines and curves (Picture No. 2).
 Small rectangles are end points of lines and curves.
 Small circles are middle points of curves.
-Fill edge must form a closed loop, which means that its last point must be placed on top of its first point.The cross at the top is beginning of the edge.
-Diagonal line at the bottom indicates the place of last fill stitch and angles of cover stitches (longest line) and zig-zag underlays (short and medium length line).
-Small cross in the object is the 'Focus point' for effects like Circular fill.
+The fill edge must form a closed loop, which means that its last point must be placed on top of its first point.
+The cross at the top is the beginning of the edge.
+The diagonal line at the bottom indicates the place of the last fill stitch and the angles of cover stitches (longest line) and zig-zag underlays (short and medium length lines).
+A small cross in the object is the 'Focus point' for effects like Circular fill.

-6 - Use Carving tool
+6 - Use the Carving tool

-to carve fill object "hair" to stripes (Picture No. 3).
+to carve the "hair" fill object into stripes (Picture No. 3).
 Carving objects have to be drawn directly after the fill objects.
-Draw each carve object using the technique explained above for fill tool.
-Before drawing a new carve object, finish previous carve object by pressing ENTER key on the keyboard.
+Draw each carve object using the technique explained above for the fill tool.
+Before drawing a new carve object, finish the previous carve object by pressing the ENTER key on the keyboard.Picture No. 3

 Picture No. 4

-8 - Check the 3D preview of carving effect on fill object by clicking the "3D Matte" tab below the Work Area (Picture No. 5).
+8 - Check the 3D preview of the carving effect on the fill object by clicking the "3D Matte" tab below the Work Area (Picture No. 5).
 Compare the right part of the "hair" with the left part, which does not have the carves yet.

 Picture No. 5